bexhearty/bexhearty.github.com/articles/2015-07-07-Implement-Segment/index.md

-# Module 1.
-Implementing Segment
+# Build a simple website and implement Segment
-Build a single page website and implement Segment from scratch in 5 steps.
+5 steps.
 Completion time 45 minutes

 ## 1. Create an Account
 Create an account in GitHub (https://github.com/new) or sign in.
 If you are creating a new account, make sure to confirm your email address (go to your email and click on the confirm button on the message from Github).
 Some files will not update later if you haven’t confirmed your email address.